Cost of Plastering a Room

 How Much to Plaster a Room?

-Is your house interior plaster is looking a bit tired and painting the walls never seems to give a decent finish?
+Is your house interior plaster looking a bit tired, and painting the walls never seems to give a decent finish?

-Then it's probably time you had the plaster renewed to provide a clean, smooth base for your decorating efforts!
+Then it's probably time you renewed the plaster to provide a clean, smooth base for your decorating efforts!

 But how much will it cost?

-How much you will pay for plastering will, of course, depend on the amount and difficulty of the plastering to be done.
+How much you will pay for plastering will, of course, depend on the amount and difficulty of the plastering.

 But what about plastering entire rooms?